Category Archive: Books

 3. Gilroy's Atlas of Anatomy

-Gilroy's Atlas of Anatomy Comparing the Best Human Anatomy Atlases does not seem like anything special at first glance.
+Gilroy's Atlas of Anatomy does not seem like anything special at first glance.
 However, I have never met someone who used the Gilroy atlas and did not love it.
-In fact, it holds the #2 AND #4 position for Best Selling Anatomy Books on Amazon Comparing the Best Human Anatomy Atlases! (#2= Kindle Edition Comparing the Best Human Anatomy Atlases, #4= standard edition).
+In fact, it holds the #2 position for Best Selling Anatomy Books on Amazon!
 One very useful aspect of the Gilroy text are the clinically oriented tables and boxes.
 In nearly every section, the text focuses on some of the most important clinical correlations related to the structures being discussed.
 These tables are clear and concise.
 While you can achieve the same information with a clinical anatomy book, some prefer to have both sets of information in the same place.
 The downside in my opinion are the quite pedestrian images, but this does not bother most students.

-Grant's Atlas of Anatomy Comparing the Best Human Anatomy Atlases is a well known text with a great history and crisp images similar to the Gilroy text.
-Many students use the companion, Grant's Dissector Comparing the Best Human Anatomy Atlases, in the anatomy lab.
+Grant's Atlas of Anatomy is a well known text with a great history and crisp images similar to the Gilroy text.
+Many students use the companion, Grant's Dissector, in the anatomy lab.
 The images in the dissector are similar to the full text book.
 Many students at my school enjoyed this text and felt like there was a perfect mix of anatomy plates to clinical correlations in the book.
 This is a no-frills purchase: it is one of the cheaper atlases but provides everything a student would need.

-The THIEME Atlas of Anatomy Comparing the Best Human Anatomy Atlases is well liked by its users, just Google the title and you will find loads of students who love it.
+The Thieme General Atlas of Anatomy is well liked by its users, just Google the title and you will find loads of students who love it.
 However, I have never actually met a student who used it.
 We had a couple copies in our library, but no one every looked at them.
 If you are a textbook lover, you might want to look at the Thieme book.
 It reads more like a textbook than an anatomy atlas.

-Little known Clemente's Anatomy: A Regional Atlas of the Human Body Comparing the Best Human Anatomy Atlases is a sort of cult-favorite atlas.
+Little known Clemente's Anatomy: A Regional Atlas of the Human Body is a sort of cult-favorite atlas.
 Many believe the illustrations in Clemente are the best on the market.
 They are clear and straight forward.
 There is a good mix of clinical information.
 The price is low, and the satisfaction is high.
 I have not used Clemente's but those who have used it say that they would use it again.

-Gray's Anatomy for Students Comparing the Best Human Anatomy Atlases is one of histories best-known atlases.
+Gray’s Atlas of Anatomy is one of histories best-known atlases.
 However, I think that the atlases listed above have surpassed this historical text.
 There are newer versions, but I fear the TV show named after the atlas will forever be more famous than that atlas itself.
 The images are nice and there are a number of photos and radiologic images which accompany the anatomy illustrates.
 Because of Gray's historical status, it warrants a few minutes to flip through the pages, but I would not purchase this text myself.

-Sobotta – Atlas of Human Anatomy Comparing the Best Human Anatomy Atlases was introduced to me through a reader of this site.
+Sobotta – Atlas of Human Anatomy was introduced to me through a reader of this site.
 I did not have any exposure to it prior to the comment below.
 After reviewing the atlas at length I must admit that it is very impressive.
 The images are clear.
 There is ample text to explain clinical correlations.
 And, most importantly, the text can be purchased in a two volume set.
 This will decrease the load on your back by about 15 pounds every day.
 This is actually a very nice feature

 Did you use a great atlas that is not on this list?
 Tell me about it!